CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 Scales the size of all markers between 0 and 2.0, which acts as a multiplier to their default size.
 > [!TIP]
 > You can set this to zero in order to hide all markers.
-It will have essentially the same effect as enabling `hide_interaction_dots`.
+It will achieve essentially the same end result as enabling `hide_interaction_dots`.

 > [!NOTE]
 > Markers are scaled by distance, so in-game they usually will appear slightly smaller than they do here.